Vikyath-G/business-data-webscraping/README.txt

 3. Download ChromeDriver from the [official ChromeDriver website](https://sites.google.com/a/chromium.org/chromedriver/downloads) and place it in a directory of your choice.
 Make sure to note the path to the ChromeDriver executable.

-4. Create a `settings.py` file and add the following line, replacing `path/to/chromedriver` with the actual path to your ChromeDriver:
+## Usage

+1. Open the Python script and enter the path to your ChromeDriver executable in the `CHROMEDRIVER_PATH` variable.

     ```python
     CHROMEDRIVER_PATH = 'path/to/chromedriver'
     ```

-## Usage

-1. Place the `settings.py` file in the same directory as the Python script.

 2. Run the script:
     ```bash